-- Prenatal and postnatal care and screenings (including in utero care) - Home birth services, including associated supplies, provided by a licensed health care provider who is working within their license and scope of practice - Nursery services and supplies for newborn - · Genetic testing of the child's father is covered - Abortion
+- Abortion - Prenatal and postnatal care and screenings (including in utero care) - Home birth services, including associated supplies, provided by a licensed health care provider who is working within their license and scope of practice - Nursery services and supplies for newborn - · Genetic testing of the child's father is covered - Medically necessary donor human milk obtained from a milk bank for inpatient use when ordered by licensed healthcare provider.

 - Outpatient x-ray, lab and imaging.
-These services are covered under Diagnostic X-ray, Lab and Imaging. - Home birth services provided by family members or volunteers - Donor breast milk
+These services are covered under Diagnostic, X-ray, Lab and Imaging. - Home birth services provided by family members or volunteers